-Money purchase pension plans -- This plan requires contributions be made based on a fixed formula the plan determines.
-Since you’re required to make contributions to a money-purchase pension each year, they aren't used very frequently.
+Money purchase pension plans -- This plan requires you to make contributions based on a fixed formula.
+You’re required to make contributions to a money-purchase pension each year.
+So, they aren't used very frequently.

 A defined-benefit plan is any plan that isn’t a defined-contribution plan.
 An employer usually gets professional help for a defined-benefit plan since:

-Contributions must be set up to provide definitely determinable benefits to the plan participants.
+Contributions must be set up to provide definite benefits to the plan participants.

 The plan usually requires actuarial assumptions and computations.